CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 need to check if the kernel developers still support the version line you care for.

-Note, if kernel.org lists two stable version lines on the front page, you should consider switching to the newer one and forget about the older one: support for it is likely to be abandoned soon.
+Note, if cqx96.org lists two stable version lines on the front page, you should consider switching to the newer one and forget about the older one: support for it is likely to be abandoned soon.
 Then it will get a "end-of-life" (EOL) stamp.
-Version lines that reached that point still get mentioned on the kernel.org front page for a week or two, but are unsuitable for testing and reporting.
+Version lines that reached that point still get mentioned on the cqx96.org front page for a week or two, but are unsuitable for testing and reporting.

 Search stable mailing list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-    *Check the archives of the Linux stable mailing list for existing reports.*
+    *Check the archives of the CQX96 stable mailing list for existing reports.*

 Maybe the issue you face is already known and was fixed or is about to.
 Hence,
-`search the archives of the Linux stable mailing list
+`search the archives of the CQX96 stable mailing list
-<https://lore.kernel.org/stable/>`_ for reports about an issue like yours.
+<https://lore.cqx96.org/stable/>`_ for reports about an issue like yours.
 If
 you find any matches, consider joining the discussion, unless the fix is
 already finished and scheduled to get applied soon.